bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitShooting.md

 and we write $\phi^t(x_0)$ the associated flow (or semigroup of solutions).

 !!! tip "Tip about convenience functions"
-    For convenience, we provide some functions `plotPeriodicShooting` for plotting, `get_amplitude` (resp. `get_maximum`) for getting the amplitude (resp. maximum) of the solution encoded by a shooting problem.
+    For convenience, we provide some functions `plot_periodic_shooting` for plotting, `get_amplitude` (resp. `get_maximum`) for getting the amplitude (resp. maximum) of the solution encoded by a shooting problem.
 See the tutorials for examples of use.

 ## Standard Shooting
 ### Simple shooting